 - Whether you are able to stick to the privileged address of proximity after entry into your desired school.
 So I was told, two years.

 - And for the imaginative, or the unscrupulous, how much money one’s parents are willing to donate to that school for the entry.

 Outside of education, life in Singapore could pretty much be considered as a lifelong management of numbers too.
 Especially for Singaporean guys.
 Every stage of life involves some figures, some score, some quota or some minimum amount to achieve.
 It is a constant challenge that dominates the sheer bulk of a guy’s life.
 A challenge that doesn’t let up even when one is near his grave.

-- As mentioned above, all the numerical measurements involved with primary school registration.
+- As mentioned above, the various numerical measurements involved with primary school registration.

 - Grades, grades, and grades throughout primary school.

 - For those with demanding parents, the number of enrichment courses taken.